 Stackable washer and dryer sets are an increasingly popular option available to home owners.
-You can now vertically stack most front load washer and dryers rather than arranging them side-by-side.
-But what benefits can stacking offer?
+But can any washing machine or dryer be stacked vertically?
+What benefits can stacking offer?
 What do you need to create a stacked washer and dryer pair?
-Can any washing machine or dryer be stacked vertically?
 We’ll answer these questions and more in this helpful guide.
 In addition, we ranked the 6 best products to give you a head start in your research.